-The most significant change in the tax mix over the period is the growth in the payroll tax share, which is expected to increase from 26% to 41%.
+The most significant change in the tax mix over the period is the growth in the payroll tax share, which increased from 26% to 39%.
 The increase in payroll tax revenue reflects solid growth in employment and wages over most of the past decade, with strong growth in the State's resource sector contributing towards additional demand for labour and higher wages in the State.

-The share of transfer duty is expected to fall over the period from 36% to 18%.
+The share of transfer duty fell over the period from 36% to 19%.
 This largely reflects the volatility in transaction volumes.

-All other taxes have maintained similar shares (within a 4 percentage point margin) of total tax collections.
+All other taxes have maintained similar shares (within a 5 percentage point margin) of total tax collections.